 If you’re an adult looking to avoid gaggles of waist-high skiers, we recommend avoiding the slopes through most of March.

-Prices may be higher off the slopes for accommodations, food, or entertainment in mountain towns where peak season skiers are staying, eating, and playing.
+Prices may be higher off the slopes for ski resort accommodations, food, or entertainment in mountain towns where peak season skiers are staying, eating, and playing.

 Visit less crowded ski slopes

 If you want to avoid the crowds at more popular ski destinations, here are a few things to consider.

 The closer a ski resort is to a major city, the larger the crowds will usually be.
 Especially when people travel from out of state or out of the country to ski in Colorado, they typically don’t want to spend their vacation driving.

 If you’re willing to go a little further, you can spare yourself rubbing elbows with too many other skiers.